People Tell Their "Lay It On Thick" Revenge Story

 While I’m sitting there, I overhear she and her friend mention how tight their connecting flight is in DFW and how they’re worried they won’t get off the plane quick enough.

-Checkmate you seat jacking mofo.
+Checkmate you seat jacking m**o.
 So I sit back and enjoy the flight.
 Anytime I want to look out the window, I careen over their laps in a way that is super uncomfortable for everyone because I will be getting the view I paid for thank you very much.

 Then, when we land, I get my petty revenge.
 I take my sweeeet time getting my bag out from under my seat.
 Stand up slowly and stretch.
 And insist that the two rows behind us go before I do, seeing as the two worst players of aviation musical chairs in the nation can’t get out till I do.

 I walk slowly down the aisle and shake both flight attendants’ hands on my way out.
-The girls RAN out of there as soon as we rounded the corner.
-I felt great.”

 16 points - Liked by chca1, elel, dawo1 and 13 more